 Medical Editor: John P. Cunha, DO, FACOEP<

-Probenecid (Benemid) and cimetidine (Tagamet) may reduce the kidney's clearance of Valtrex, leading to higher concentrations in the blood.
-This may lead to side effects of Valtrex.
+The dose of Valtrex depends on the condition being treated.
+Valtrex is taken as caplets that may be taken with or without food.
+Valtrex may interact with, lithium, methotrexate, pain or arthritis medicines, medicines used to treat ulcerative colitis, medicines used to prevent organ transplant rejection, IV antibiotics, antiviral medicines, or cancer medicines.
+Tell your doctor all medications and supplements you use.
 Valtrex showed no effects on the fetus in animal studies; however, there has been no adequate evaluation of Valtrex or (acyclovir) in pregnant women.
 Valtrex should only be used during pregnancy when the benefits to the mother outweigh risks to the fetus.
 The safety of Valtrex in breastfeeding infants has not been established.
 Methods other than breastfeeding should be considered if Valtrex must be taken while nursing.

 Our Valtrex Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

 Stop taking valacyclovir and call your doctor right away if you have any of the following signs of a serious side effect that can harm red blood cells:

 - red spots on the skin (not related to herpes or chickenpox);